barokurniawan/theatm-cli/readme.md

 You are asked to develop a Command Line Interface (CLI) to simulate an interaction of an ATM with a retail bank.

+## How to run
+1. Before run unit test, you have to delete file `db.json` if exists and execute `npm run start`
+2. if you want to make a user as `premier` just modify the users field in `db.json` file and add `"premier": true` to object model

 ## Commands